 Quantitative Genomics Training: Methods and tools for whole-genome and transcriptome analyses

-The most recent Quantitative Genomics Boot Camp training was held on June 14-15, 2023.
-Sign up below to hear about the next training!
+The next Quantitative Genomics Boot Camp training is on June 24-25, 2024.
+Sign up below to hear about registration opening!

 The Quantitative Genomics Training is a two-day intensive training of seminars and hands-on analytical sessions to provide an overview of concepts, methods, and tools for whole-genome and transcriptome analyses in human health studies.